 To make the best keto blueberry muffins, you’re going to need:

-- monk fruit sweetener (or use your favorite low carb sweetener: SWERVE, erythritol, STEVIA)
+- monk fruit sweetener – or coconut sugar for paleo (you can also use your favorite low carb sweetener: SWERVE, erythritol etc)

 - PREHEAT THE OVEN: Preheat your oven to 350 F.

 - PREPARE MUFFIN PAN: Line a muffin tin with silicone or parchment paper liners.
 Lightly grease with nonstick cooking spray.

 - MIX THE WET INGREDIENTS: In a large mixing bowl, whisk together the eggs, followed by the melted ghee, almond milk and vanilla until smooth and combined.

 ADD THE DRY INGREDIENTS: Place a fine mesh sieve over bowl and sift in the almond flour, monk fruit sweetener, baking powder, baking soda, cinnamon, lemon zest and salt and mix until combined.
 Gently fold in the blueberries.

 - FOLD IN BLUEBERRIES: Add blueberries into the bowl and gently fold into the batter.

 - FILL MUFFIN PAN: Divide muffin batter evenly among muffin tins.
 Smooth the top and add one or two more.
 Add one or two more blueberries at the top and sprinkle with golden monk fruit sweetener.

 - BAKE: Bake at 350 F until the tops are golden, and a toothpick comes out clean – about 17-19 minutes.
 Allow to cool about 5-10 minutes before serving or transferring to a wire rack.

 Yes, the great thing about these gluten free blueberry muffins is you can make them ahead and freeze them to enjoy throughout the week.
 Allow the almond flour blueberry muffins to cool completely then put them in an airtight freezer bag and freeze for up to three months.